An Introduction to Limiters (and How to Use Them)

-You may find yourself using limiters on peaky instruments that otherwise sound find (heavy metal drums come to mind).
+You may find yourself using limiters on peaky instruments that otherwise sound fine (heavy metal drums come to mind).
 Vocals, which can also spike suddenly, are subjected to limiting here and there (Nectar 2 sports a vocal limiter).

 Still, the majority of talk around limiters tends to center around the master bus—at least in my experience.
 This makes sense: Limiters are ubiquitous at the end of the mastering chain, as Bob Katz noted in his treatise on mastering.

 Here, think of the limiter as the bouncer standing just outside the door, keeping the harsh digital overs outside of the proceedings, and doing so with the force of a brick wall, which brings us to…

 These limiters operate with infinitely high ratios, always implementing a delay in the signal in order to see any peaks coming down the pike.
 Sometimes you can tweak how far the limiter peers into the distance with a dedicated lookahead parameter.
 Sometimes this parameter is off-limits to the user.